Skip to main content

 Before You Start

-• Before sending messages to US/CA customers, you must obtain implicit consent to receive marketing updates through SMS.
+• Before sending messages to US/CA customers, you must obtain express written consent to receive marketing messages through SMS.

 • The budget for SMS messages can be included in your pricing plan ($1 on Free and Standard, Free SMS credits on Pro) or purchased as an additional service (on any plan).